1. Phase Transformations

 5."Solidification and Solid-State Transformations of Metals and Alloys" by Maria Jose Quintana Hernandez and Jose Antonio Pero-Sanz

-“Solidification and Solid-State Transformations of Metals and Alloys” Book Review: The book emphasizes on the basics of solidification.
-It thoroughly explains the fundamentals of thermodynamic, physical and chemical phenomenons.
-It also provides detailed description of the characteristics, manufacturing and treatment of metals.
-It provides an insight into the challenges in the manufacturing of structural parts by casting or semi products for forging used to obtain specific shaped parts.
-It describes the nucleation and growth model in solid state transformation.
-It covers topics like heat treatments by controlled heating, holding and cooling.
-It also explains the characteristics of iron, aluminium, copper, lead, tin, etc and their alloys and metalloids through phase diagrams.
-It contains micrographs and formulas for better understanding and to obtain industrial operations data.
-It is useful for everyone who wants to gain knowledge on metallic materials and physical metallurgy.
+“Solidification and Solid-State Transformations of Metals and Alloys” Book Review: The book places a strong emphasis on the fundamentals of solidification, including the principles of thermodynamics, physical and chemical phenomena.
+It delves into the characteristics, manufacturing, and treatment of metals, providing insight into the challenges involved in producing structural parts by casting or semi-products for forging.
+The nucleation and growth model in solid-state transformation is also thoroughly explored.
+Topics covered include heat treatments achieved by controlled heating, holding, and cooling, as well as the properties of metals such as iron, aluminum, copper, lead, tin, and their alloys and metalloids as depicted in phase diagrams.
+With the aid of micrographs and formulas, the book seeks to enhance understanding and provide industrial operational data.
+It is an invaluable resource for anyone interested in learning about metallic materials and physical metallurgy.

 6."Light Alloys: Metallurgy of the Light Metals" by Jian-Feng Nie and David StJohn

-“Light Alloys: Metallurgy of the Light Metals” Book Review: This book provides information on the material science and its related fields.
-It covers details on various light metals and their properties, manufacturing processes, and applications in various objects.
-In today’s world more and more metals are being used in every field.
-Metals are primarily used in vehicles and aircrafts.
-According to its applications various aspects of the material have to be checked.
-Some of them are characteristics of material, its heat treatment properties, fabrication, microstructure/property relationships, etc.
+“Light Alloys: Metallurgy of the Light Metals” Book Review: This book is a comprehensive guide to material science and its related fields.
+It covers various light metals, including their properties, manufacturing processes, and applications in different objects.
+With the increasing use of metals in different fields, especially in vehicles and aircraft, it is crucial to examine various aspects of the material based on their applications.
+These include the characteristics of the material, its heat treatment properties, fabrication, microstructure/property relationships, and more.

 7."High Temperature Phase Equilibria and Phase Diagrams" by Kuo Chu-Kun and Lin Zu-Xiang